One Million Queen

 Matt Marga is an Italian artist based in London and working from his studio in Chelsea.
 When looking for a universal symbol representing the city, he chose one of the most recognisable profiles in modern culture, the one of Her Majesty Queen Elizabeth II.
-The 1MQ marks the first public exhibit of Marga in London.
+The 1MQ marked the first exhibit of Marga public artwork in London.

 The profile of Her Majesty the Queen

 is created by the composition of 999.999 crystals embedded in a monolithic optically clear sheet of glass.

 2.5 mm in diameter, are partially coated with gold foil to increase the diffraction of light.